josephisleta/TrialProject/README.md

 MovieList
 =========
-Hi Im Jeszy and Im new here!
+Hi Im Joseph and Im new here!
 Please be considerate if I make unnecessary changes or commit mistakes.
 I will do my best in learning GitHub so I may eliminate all my inappropriate actions.
 Thank you!